 Kinsta vs Cloudways for WordPress 2026: Which Managed Host Actually Wins?

-Here's a bold claim to kick things off: most "Kinsta vs Cloudways" comparisons on the internet are useless — they're written by people who've never actually stressed-tested either platform under real traffic.
+Here's a bold claim to kick things off: most "Kinsta vs Cloudways" comparisons on the internet are useless — they're written by people who've never actually stress-tested either platform under real traffic.
 If you've spent more than five minutes researching managed WordPress hosting, you've already hit the Kinsta vs Cloudways wall.
 Both are serious contenders, both get recommended constantly, and both will cost you more than a basic shared host.
 So which one do you actually pick?
-That depends on a lot of factors — and I'm going to break every single one of them down technically so you don't have to guess.
+That depends on a lot of factors — and I'm going to break every single one of them down so you don't have to guess.

 Quick Comparison Table: Kinsta vs Cloudways for WordPress 2026